 Origins of the Chongqing Dog

-Despite many dog breeds to have originated from China, there hasn’t been any mention of them in Chinese literature.
-Instead, they have found representation in mostly artwork.
+Despite many dog breeds, including the Chongqing dog, to have originated from China, there has not been any mention of them in Chinese literature.
+Instead, these dogs have found representation in mostly ancient artwork from Imperial China.

 Much of the information pertaining to the ancestry of this dog breed is based on guesswork.
 Whether the Chongqing originated from China or from other Asian countries (before being brought into China) is unclear.